-Influenced by his education and experience in the sciences, this exhibition will premiere a monumental, textile-based, wall-mounted installation with suspended sculptures.
+Influenced by his education and experience in the sciences, this exhibition premieres a monumental, textile-based, wall-mounted installation with suspended sculptures.
 His multi-component artworks rely on suspension and interconnection, resulting in a complex interplay of logic and abstraction.

 Ian Trask has exhibited at Brooklyn Academy of Music, the Wassaic Project (New York), Cove Street Arts, Waterville Creates, and the Danforth Gallery at University of Maine, among other venues.
 Trask has been an artist-in-residence at Pioneer Works (Brooklyn, NY), Mass MOCA (North Adams, MA), Marble House Project (Dorset, VT), and most recently at the Ellis-Beauregard Foundation (Rockland, ME).
 In 2018 he self-published his first artist book Strange Histories: A Bizarre Collaboration, and has been featured in numerous publications, such as the New York Times, Hyperallergic, Portland Press Herald, Brooklyn Magazine, and Christian Century.